Sharks stay perfect with 5-3 win over sluggish Maple Leafs | NewsChannel 3-12

 Sharks stay perfect with 5-3 win over sluggish Maple Leafs

-TORONTO (AP) — Logan Couture had two goals and an assist and Adin Hill made 30 saves in the San Jose Sharks’ 5-3 win over the Toronto Maple Leafs on Friday night, keeping the Sharks perfect in the young season.
-Timo Meier, Jonathan Dahlen and Erik Karlsson provided the rest of the offense for San Jose (4-0-0), which played for the third time in four nights, including Thursday’s 2-1 victory against the Ottawa Senators.
+TORONTO (AP) — Logan Couture had two goals and an assist and Adin Hill made 30 saves in San Jose’s 5-3 win over the Toronto Maple Leafs on Friday night, keeping the Sharks perfect in the young season.
+Timo Meier, Jonathan Dahlen and Erik Karlsson provided the rest of the offense for San Jose (4-0-0), which played for the third time in four nights, including a 2-1 victory Thursday over the Ottawa Senators.
 Jason Spezza, Ondrej Kase and John Tavares scored for Toronto (2-2-1).
 Michael Hutchinson stopped 26 shots for the Leafs, who have scored just 11 times in the first five games.